 What do other people think of this dentist?

-Your new patients will probably check out your online reviews before deciding to visit your office, but you have the advantage of sharing actual video testimonials from some of your happiest patients to reassure new patients that they are making the right decision.
+Your new patients will probably check out your online reviews and your dental office website before deciding to visit your office, but you have the advantage of sharing actual video testimonials from some of your happiest patients to reassure new patients that they are making the right decision.
 Watching a real person speak in their own voice to share their own opinion can be a powerful persuader.

 What will happen during my appointment?